claudiofahey/hsk-docs/common/prereq.rst

   the console-based installation process for your first Isilon node and added at least two other nodes for a minimum of 3 Isilon nodes.

-- To allow Cloudera CDH 5 or higher to access Isilon, you must have OneFS version 7.1.1.0 with patch-130611.
+- To allow Cloudera CDH 5 or higher and  Hortonworks HDP 2.0 or higher to access Isilon, you must have OneFS version 7.1.1.0 with patch-130611.

 - You must obtain a OneFS HDFS license code and install it on